15 Things You Must Do Once You Start Making $150,000

 While earning more money will likely make your life easier, it’s important to remember that true happiness often comes from your achievements and contributions to society.

-Remember to balance responsible investments with things that will help you feel fulfilled, like learning new skills, traveling more, or donating to a charity you’re passionate about.
+Remember to balance responsible investments with things that will help you feel fulfilled, like learning new skills, traveling more, or investing in learning new things you're passionate about.

 Want to learn how to make an extra $200?